 Exploring submerged vegetation controls on hydrodynamics and sediment resuspension in a back-barrier coastal bay

-Qingguang Zhu, University of Virginia, Environmental Sciences, Charlottesville, United States and Patricia Wiberg, Univ Virginia, Charlottesville, United States
+Qingguang Zhu, University of Virginia, Environmental Sciences, Charlottesville, VA, United States and Patricia Wiberg, Univ Virginia, Charlottesville, United States

 Abstract: